joseph-p-pasaoa/greenlist__FSWeb/README.md

   $ cd database
   $ psql -f greenlist_registry_db.sql
   ```
-+ To run the full stack of Greenlist, install the [front end](https://github.com/joseph-p-pasaoa/greenlistRegistry_front__Web) locally afterwards, as well, in a separate folder using npm:
++ To run the full stack application of Greenlist, install the [front end](https://github.com/joseph-p-pasaoa/greenlistRegistry_front__Web) locally, as well, in a separate folder using npm:
   ```
   $ npm install
   $ npm start
   ```
-+ Greenlist will then be found in browser at: http://localhost:12000/
++ GREENLIST can then be found in browser at: http://localhost:12000/

 ## **III.
 Developers' To Dos**